-- Are able to use language appropriate to their age.
+Are able to use language appropriate to their age.

-Children in Lower Kindergarten will start with a minimum of 3 half-day sessions per week and children in Upper Kindergarten will start with a minimum of 5 half day sessions.
-They are encouraged to attend full time mornings and afternoons by the Summer Term before they start in Transition (Reception).
+From September 2018, children in Lower Kindergarten will start with a minimum of 3 half-day sessions per week and children in Upper Kindergarten will start with a minimum of 5 half-day sessions per week.
+They are encouraged to attend full time mornings and afternoons by the Summer Term before they start in Reception.

-Entry into Years 1 to 6 (children aged 5 to 10)
+Entry into Years 1 to 5 – children aged 5 to 9

 At all points of entry from Year 1 to Year 5, the School sets its own tests as appropriate through informal classroom observations and formal academic assessments.
 The School is looking for pupils who show potential as well as those who are academically able.